We didn't guess.

 Every part of this platform maps to one of the best-replicated findings in how people actually become candidates.
 Below is the plain-language crosswalk: what we built, and the evidence it stands on.

 The honest-numbers rule.
-The findings below come from independent field experiments — not from us.
-We will never quote our own program's win or completion rates as if they prove cause; where we cite a number, it's from the study named, not a claim about our results.
-(For example, the famous "85% cohort completion" figure is selection-confounded — we don't use it.)
+The findings below come from independent field experiments, not from us.
+We will never quote our own program's win or completion rates as if they prove cause.
+Where we cite a number it's from the study named.
+It is not a claim about our results.
+(For example, the famous "85% cohort completion" figure is selection-confounded.
+We don't use it.)

 The personal ask